 SEVAI: Disabled Children School

 Since 2013, OFI has enabled the opening of 2 classrooms for disabled children in the Shanti school managed by SEVAI.
 30 children, often with multiple disabilities, from 4 to 15 years old are welcomed there.

 We were able to obtain funding from a Swiss foundation to build classrooms and adapted toilets.
 A vegetable garden and a medicinal herb garden are maintained by the children.

 OFI pays the salaries of a teacher and an aide.
-OFI volunteers, medical students, come every year and ensure their well-being, adapting the equipment, chairs and tables ...
+OFI volunteers and medical students, come every year to ensure their well-being, and maintaining the equipment, chairs and tables.

 Meikandaar School is a school built in Trichy by HUT which accommodates nearly 750 students.
-The structure promotes the reception of kindergarten children in good conditions, learning through play and fun activities and allows children to learn English from an early age.
+The school promotes kindergarten in good conditions, learning through play and fun activities and allows children to learn English from an early age.